elaine-shen/PSA-Metabarcoding-2021/README.md

 # jupyter_test

 This is to see how to use dependencies (like Qiime2) in a Jupyter notebook for a metabarcoding workshop in which we assume the users do not have anything installed.

+For all of the outputs from this workshop, please visit this Google Drive folder: https://drive.google.com/drive/folders/1l52A69u8JPc3jq3oZlkPmwTpHb3b2Mf1?usp=sharing